faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_pages/usecase.md

 on the model structure only.
 For example, it is possible to find out if the model contains enough redundancy to detect and isolate faults, i.e., answer diagnosability questions like
-> Can I detect this fault?

-or

-> Can I isolate this fault from that fault?

-or

-> What isolation performance is possible using only direct application of state-observers?
+> "Can I detect this fault?" or "Can I isolate this fault from that fault?" or "What isolation performance is possible using only direct application of state-observers?"

 Such non-trivial questions can be answered using structural techniques giving best-case results.

 <a name="diaganalysis_canonical"/>
-## Canonical decomposition
+## A canonical decomposition

 A key tool in structural analysis for fault diagnosis is the [Dulmage-Mendelsohn decomposition](http://cms.math.ca/10.4153/CJM-1958-052-0).